 There are a few scenes, so to say, I put in there that are real though.
 When I was a senior in high school, I would go to the art room during one of my study halls.
 My art teacher was Mrs. Blinn (I had her as Mrs. Lynn in the book), and she was an amzing art teacher.
 There were 7th graders in there, and a group of boys (Chad Groff, Ryan Garrison, and I think also Cory Griesdorn) would chat it up with me.
 They were very funny.
 This is how I came up with the idea for Kate and Matt to meet.
 I made Matt a freshman so there was less of an age gap between them.

 A long time ago, I remember a friend of mine telling stories from high school where him and his buddies tied up one of their friends to some old lady's front porch, rang her doorbell, and ran.
+(I made this a story Barb tells about Matt in the book.)
 The same guy and and another one of his friends picked up a girl in the hallway (literally), put her in a cardboard box, and slid the box into studyhall, which was in our cafeteria.
-This is how I came up with the idea of Matt and Chad shoving Kate in a box and into the hallway.
+This is how I came up with the idea of Matt and his friend, Chad putting Kate in a box and shoving her into the hallway.

 All of the characters are made up except for one and that is Holly (McEldowney).
 Holly is a good friend of mine, who at the young age of 38 was diagnosed with colon cancer.
 Her fight at beating the odds against cancer was something I wanted to share.
 During her battle, her many updates on Care Pages opened my eyes to the hell a person with cancer goes through, and I wanted to relay this message to my readers.

-This is who I had in mind for the other characters - Aaron is Josh Turner, Aaron's mom, Joyce is Susan Sullivan, Matt is Ben Affleck, Barb is Sally Fields, Luke is Casey Affleck, and Jen is Alexis Bledel.
+As far as the other main characters, this is who I had in mind: Aaron is Josh Turner, Aaron's mom, Joyce, is Susan Sullivan, Matt is Ben Affleck, Barb is Sally Fields, Luke is Casey Affleck, and Jen is Alexis Bledel.

 I just published Mattie in March of 2019, which is a sequel to And I Believe.
 This story picks up nineteen years where And I Believe left off.
 There are new characters, and somethig big is going to happen might leave some readers not liking me.
 (Sorry!
 I went back and forth on this "something big" and knew I needed to keep it in there in order for my story to evolve the way I wanted it to.)